senecajs/senecajs.org/src/pages/get-started/index.md

 null { answer: 3 }
 ```

-On the listening server, the setting `--seneca.log=plugin:math` narrows the log to those entries where the `plugin` attribute is _math_.
-You can see the registration of the _math_ plugin, and the addition of its action patterns.
-If you remember, you used `seneca.wrap` to override the basic actions with a string to integer conversion.
+On the listening server, the setting `--seneca.log=plugin:math` narrows down the log to those entries where the `plugin` attribute is _math_.
+You can see the registration of the _math_ plugin and the addition of its action patterns.
+If you remember, you used `seneca.wrap` to override the basic actions with a string-to-integer conversion.
 That means that the `role:math` actions have two _ADD_ lines in the logs.
-You'll also notice that each action gets an indentifer, of the form (abcde).
-You can use this to find out the exact action function that gets executed when a message comes in.
+You'll also notice that each action gets an indentifer of the form (abcde).
+You can use this to find out the exact action function that is executed when a message comes in.

 When a message comes in, an `IN` log entry is created.
 When the action function provides a result, an 'OUT' log entry is created.
-In the listening server logs above you can see this happening when the {role:math,cmd:sum,left:1,right:2} comes in over the network from the client.
+In the listening server logs above, you can see this happening when the {role:math,cmd:sum,left:1,right:2} comes in over the network from the client.

-Look carefully at the generated unique action identifers: `2682lsrziy1i/rst61586f7wl` and `1k46jra7rhpd/rst61586f7wl`.
+Look carefully at the generated unique action identifers `2682lsrziy1i/rst61586f7wl` and `1k46jra7rhpd/rst61586f7wl`.
 These can be used to trace the flow of messages.
-The `IN` and `OUT` lines will have the same action identifier.
-Further, the second page, after the /, is a transaction identifer.
-All sub actions triggered by an initial action have the same transaction identifier, in this case `rst61586f7wl`.
+The `IN` and `OUT` lines have the same action identifier.
+Furthermore, the second page, after the /, is a transaction identifer.
+All sub-actions triggered by an initial action have the same transaction identifier, in this case `rst61586f7wl`.

 The action identifier persists over the network so that you can trace message flows when you have many microservices.
 Let's look at the client side.
 The setting `--seneca.log=pin:role:math` is another filter.
 This time it filters all log entries where the action pattern contains the specific pin, in this case `role:math`.